ehsomma/cool-tools-for-school-sample/README.md

-# cool-tools-for-school-sample
+# Cool tools for school
-Sample of the project "Cool tools for school".
+This is a sample of the work in progress "Cool tools for school" project.